Highlighting the benefits of our research.

 The E.G. Moss Fellowship is available to recipients in July.

 Kenneth R. Keller Award

-Each department and interdepartmental graduate program offering the Ph.D. degree in CALS is eligible to nominate one individual from among their Ph.D. graduates or candidates who completed his or her thesis defense examination between January 1 and December 31 of that current year.
+Each graduate program offering the Ph.D. degree in CALS is eligible to nominate one individual from among their Ph.D. graduates or candidates who completed their thesis defense examination between January 1 and December 31 of that current year.
 Evaluations will be based on the quality of the work as presented in the thesis without prejudice to discipline within the college.